eskehaack/mlops_grp33/reports/README.md

 >
 > Answer:

 For continuous integration, we primarily used unit testing performed by GitHub actions.
 For this, we define a test structure that runs on push and pull requests onto the main branch of the project repository.
-We structure our git so that we have a staging branch, in which features are added onto and when hitting a larger checkpoint within the project, we then merge this staging branch into the main branch.
-We want the tests to run when we do this, since we want to ensure that the main branch is executable and working.
-We test on both a ubuntu and windows system on a single python version 3.11.7 and pytorch version 2.1.2.
+We structure our git so that we have a staging branch, in which features are added and when hitting a larger checkpoint within the project, we then merge this staging branch into the main branch.
+We want the tests to run when we do this since we want to ensure that the main branch is executable and working.
+We test on both ubuntu and Windows system on a single python version 3.11.7 and pytorch version 2.1.2.
 When a push or pull request is done, it then runs our 3 unit tests on each of the systems.
 We perform these tests with caching, where we cache the dependencies required to run the tests and the pip system.
-We do this to increase the speed of future tests, since they no longer need to reinstall dependencies.
-Also another reason is that we have limited usage of Github actions as free users, so caching reduces the amount of required usages.
-We keep the caching limited to only the pip and the dependencies, since we want to avoid using too much storage.
+We do this to increase the speed of future tests since they no longer need to reinstall dependencies.
+Also another reason is that we have limited usage of Github actions as free users, so caching reduces the amount of required usage.
+We keep the caching limited to only the pip and the dependencies since we want to avoid using too much storage.

 ## Running code and tracking experiments